 "PCCW Solutions is at the forefront to drive FinTech innovation and is committed to be the trusted digital transformation partner in the region," Andy Mak, Senior Vice President of PCCW Solutions said.
 "We master the blockchain technology to develop different use cases, enabling our clients to deliver innovative services balanced with higher transparency, better customer experience and effective risk management," Andy added.
 According to the onsite polling, over 50% of the delegates responded that they are already using FinTech to provide new services, and also over 50% voted that "streaming business process" is the main driver to accelerate blockchain adoption.

 Balancing customer experience with risk management

 Financial institutions, whether domestic or international, are feeling the competitive pressure to increase revenues, lower operating costs, and delight customers.
 As such, business models are being redesigned and the use of innovative solutions is getting higher attention to address customer pain points.
-Although only 37% of all organizations have seriously adopted digitalization in 2016 according to the survey by the World Bank Group, many banks - both retail and non-retail sectors - have commenced their transformation journeys to provide anytime, anywhere banking services, ensuring their processes are aligned to customer expectations and their products and services are insight-based to provide added value.
+Although only 37% of all organisations have seriously adopted digitalisation in 2016 according to the survey by the World Bank Group, many banks - both retail and non-retail sectors - have commenced their transformation journeys to provide anytime, anywhere banking services, ensuring their processes are aligned to customer expectations and their products and services are insight-based to provide added value.

 FinTech players have been introducing technologies such as biometrics to help speed up Know-Your-Customer (KYC) checks to verify customer identity during on-boarding, blockchain to validate required information that are across multiple entities, and AI-powered chatbots that can takeover agents to handle routinary and simple queries instead of human interventions.